evangalen/home-assistant-frontend/workshop/02-traditional-search.md

 the closing bracket of the nested `printTable(`..`)` call.

 So at it turns out non-greedy matching is not enough to fix our regex 😿

+🧩 Even non-greedy regex fails reliably at scale (nested calls, mixed formatting).
+For systematic code search, we need a syntax-aware approach.

+### Summary:
+Across these experiments, grep/regex showed speed but no structural understanding.
+That’s the core limitation we’ll address next with AST-based search using ast-grep.

 ## Introducing structural search with ast-grep
 ⏩ View the next file to continue workshop: [02_traditional_search.md](./02_traditional_search.md)